Richard Alan Eagle

 Sedona, Arizona 1993

-Richard traveled to New Mexico in 1994 and gave his Mayan calendar presentation at the Whole Life Expo and began experiencing the blessings of daily kundalini yoga exercises, being energy.
+Richard traveled to New Mexico in 1994 and gave his Mayan calendar presentation at the Whole Life Expo, and around this time began a daily routine of 'kundalini yoga' exercises.

 In December 1995 he created a new professional version of The Mayan Calendar Guidebook and had it published, complete with color charts and a spiral binder.
 Nearly 4,000 copies sold around the world that year.
 Here is a 1996 book review...